awslabs/LISA/README.md

 LISA provides the `/models` endpoint for creating both ECS and LiteLLM-hosted models.
 Depending on the request payload, infrastructure will be created or bypassed (e.g., for LiteLLM-only models).

 This API accepts the same model definition parameters that were accepted in the V2 model definitions within the config.yaml file with one notable difference: the `containerConfig.image.path` field is now omitted because it corresponded with the `inferenceContainer` selection.
-As a convenience, this path s no longer required.
+As a convenience, this path is no longer required.

 #### Request Example: